BRogers-BCIT/Baldurs_Bones_Project/ReadMe.md

 This project seeks to expand off of a previous text adventure I had made for a school project.
 The aim of this project is to expand on the original game by adding new features and further developing old ones.
-In addition to expanding the features of the game, this project also aims to use JavaFX to implement a full GUI.
+In addition, this project also aims to use JavaFX to implement a full soundtrack and GUI.
 The end goal is to have created a text adventure game in the style of older games like *The Secret of Monkey Island*.

 ## Game Premise: